ibmresilient/resilient-community-apps/fn_mcafee_epo/README.md

 ---
 ## Function - McAfee ePO Get All Permission sets
-Get all of the permission sets on an ePO server
+Get all of the permission sets on an ePO server.
+McAfee user requires administrator rights for this function.

  ![screenshot: fn-mcafee-epo-get-all-permission-sets ](./doc/screenshots/fn-mcafee-epo-get-all-permission-sets.png)